Joel DELEŌN

 Joel Pimentel de León (born February 28, 1999), known professionally as Joel DELEŌN, is an American singer.
 He was a member of the Latin boyband CNCO until his departure in May 2021.
 He released his debut solo single "La Culpa" in October of that year.
 His debut extended play (EP), AHORA ME ESCUCHAN???, was released independently on November 30, 2023.

+Life and career

-Early life and education
+1999–2014: Early life

 Joel Pimentel de León was born in Hesperia, California on February 28, 1999, the second of four sons of Francisco Pimentel and Patricia de León (born in Guadalajara).
 He has three brothers, Emanuel, Israel, and Gabriel.
 He graduated from Hesperia High School, where he used to participate in its plays, and expressed an interest in acting and working in the entertainment industry.
 He has always mentioned his maternal grandfather as a decisive figure in his musical future.

-Career

 DELEŌN during CNCO's debut concert in January 2016.